Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Mei 2026 06.08.19 UTC
+- WIB: Senin, 18 Mei 2026 11.36.02 UTC
-- WITA: Senin, 18 Mei 2026 07.08.19 UTC
+- WITA: Senin, 18 Mei 2026 12.36.02 UTC
-- WIT: Senin, 18 Mei 2026 08.08.19 UTC
+- WIT: Senin, 18 Mei 2026 13.36.02 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: technology
+Kategori: success